nodejs/email/README.md

 ### Responsibility

-Changes to the information in this repo sould be done concomitantly with updates to the configured mail routes in Mailgun.
 Since access to the Mailgun API key is required, only members of the @nodejs/build-infra team have the permission to push code to the `master` branch.
 That was done in order to minimize the posibility of mismatches between the information in this repo, and the actual email routes that are set up.

 ### Procedure